chanzuckerberg/cellxgene-census/README.md

 #### Installation

-It is recommended to install the CELLxGENE Census and all of its dependencies in a new virtual environment via `pip`:
+It is recommended to install the Census and all of its dependencies in a new virtual environment via `pip`:

 ```
 pip install -U cellxgene-census